Dreamyfox768/Robotics_projects/README.md

 ## **ROBOTICS**

 Hello and welcome!
-**doing fun robotics projects to better understand the merging of hardware and software in the engineering world.**
+**completing fun robotics projects to gain a deeper understanding of how hardware and software are combined in the engineering field.**